ilyak/molgif/README.md

 ###Installation

 Molgif works on Linux, BSD, OSX, Windows operating systems.
 Molgif requires [Go](https://golang.org) version 1.5 or later.
-To compile, change into the directory with molgif source code and type:
+To download and compile the code, issue:

-    go build
+    go get github.com/ilyak/molgif

 Molgif has no external dependencies and uses only [Go](https://golang.org) standard library.
 Animation rendering is performed using ray-tracing.
 Rendering